 How many times have you felt insecure around a woman who you perceive as having more than you?
 Have you ever found yourself judging another woman because she is attractive/ confident/ single/ married?
 If so, that’s okay.
 This is where we can flip the narrative.
 We’ve all had instances of being intimidated by other women but at the root of that feeling is a belief that we are less than.
 If we are able to pinpoint our insecurities and see them as opportunities to work on ourselves, we can begin to see our female friendships as places of encouragement instead of opposition.

-We can all think of a strong woman who have had a far-reaching supportive effect on our lives.
+We can all think of a strong woman who has had a far-reaching supportive effect on our lives.
 Perhaps you had a grandmother or favorite aunt who offered endless encouragement and who wouldn’t want to create more of that in their life and be that role model and inspiration for another?
 Kabbalah teaches that what we wish to receive we must first give.
 So reach out, support your female friends, offer the encouragement that you wish to feel as well and it will return to you.

 Kabbalists teach that there is no separation between people on a spiritual level.
-The support you give to yourself is support that you give to another.
+The support you give to yourself is the support that you give to another.
 The love you give to yourself allows you to love others more.
 As we celebrate the things we love and admire about ourselves, we create a space to do so for others.
 As we build this consciousness, we become able to reach out and encourage other women in the same way.
 We can be as happy for our friends through their accomplishments and successes as we are for our own.
 Because, in essence, there is no difference.